The Challenge: Provide more in-depth room and space data for Revit elements

 Room data will be easier to gather if all the rooms are associated with the same phase.

-This can be very useful for grouping furniture or lighting by where it is located.
-The trick is that the schedule will only display information for rooms that are the same phase as the schedule.
+This can be very useful for grouping furniture or lighting based on where it is located.
+The trick is the schedule will only display information for rooms that are the same phase as the schedule.
 If the room is in a different phase, then the values are blank.
 This is controlled by the ‘Phase’ parameter in the schedule’s properties.
 The ‘Phase Filter’ is ignored for rooms

-To work around this limitation, all rooms should be placed on the same phase or a schedule must be created for each phase that rooms exist in.
+To work around this limitation, all rooms should be placed on the same phase or a schedule must be created for each phase where rooms exist.

 The elements that can report room information are limited to a few categories.
 When creating a family that wants to report room information, first review a matching schedule.
 Temporarily create a schedule for the desired category and verify that it lists ‘Room’ data in the drop-down.